kubeflow/training-operator/README.md

 ## Overview

-Before v1.2 release, tensorflow-operator can only support TFJob on Kubernetes.
+Before v1.2 release, Kubeflow Training Operator only supports TFJob on Kubernetes.
-Starting from v1.3, Training Operator provides Kubernetes custom resources that makes it easy to run distributed or non-distributed TensorFlow/PyTorch/MXNet/XGBoost jobs on Kubernetes.
+Starting from v1.3, this operator provides Kubernetes custom resources that makes it easy to run distributed or non-distributed TensorFlow/PyTorch/MXNet/XGBoost jobs on Kubernetes.

 - For a complete reference of the custom resource definitions, please refer to the API Definition.